Is it worth it to pre-order games? Do you pay more money for them, at pre-order, and what special editions do you get? Let’s find out.

 What is Pre-Ordering?

 It is exactly as it sounds like.
-You are ordering a game before it is released, which can be days, weeks, months or even years before it’s release.
+You are ordering a video game before it is released, which can be days, weeks, months or even years before it’s release.

 Why is it done?

 Pre-ordering games started when people couldn’t get hold of popular games in stores.
 It was a solution to a problem.
 Companies came up with the idea to allow customers to reserve their own copy and allowed manufacturers to gauge demand for manufacture.
 With the onset of more digital copies and such pre-ordering has become more a way for companies to gauge how popular a game might be, so will it need more publicity in advertising or more time to work on servers.

 Pre-orders normally also go towards the first week of sale numbers, which can push a game up on popularity leaderboards which is an important aspect for companies, as the higher the game is the more attention the game gets and can gain more potential sales.